Squid Game season 2 is confirmed, and Netflix is now happy to announce the final cast for the sequel season.

 In addition, we have a (slightly wide) window for its release.
 Squid Game has been a worldwide sensation (Netflix is even making a Squid Game reality show), topping the U.S. Netflix Top 10 list for several weeks.
 Season 2 is a no-brainer and writer-director Hwang Dong-hyuk has finally indicated he's started the process of developing it, and he also confirmed two returning cast members.

-Squid Game is part Hunger Games, part Battle Royale.
+Squid Game is part Hunger Games, part Battle Royale — and one of the best Netflix shows.
 It revolves around a mysterious survival competition, which invites 456 adults who have all struggled financially in life to play.
 They engage in traditional children's games — such as tug of war and red light/green light — but with deadly twists, in the hope of winning about $38.5 million.
 There's a lot of violence and blood; this is not a show for the faint of heart or stomach.